 Automatic reciprocity does exist for interpreters currently certified by the Federal Court Interpreter Certification (FCICE) Program.
-Although no automatic reciprocity exists for test results or for certification(s) from other states, the Director of AOC may review and agree to accept such scores or certifications on a case-by-case basis.
+Although no automatic reciprocity exists for test results or certification(s) from other states, the Director of AOC may review and agree to accept such scores or certifications on a case-by-case basis.
+The individual will be placed at a level of Certification in Alabama equal with that achieved in their provided test results.